-Even if you are an absolute beginner when it comes to landscaping your aquarium garden, you will be able to find a carpet plant for your betta to suit your needs.
-Swim along with me while we break down the ins and outs of carpeting plants.
+Even if you are an absolute beginner in landscaping, you will be able to find a carpet plant for your betta to suit your needs.
+In this short guide, we break down the easiest carpeting plants for bettas.

 What Is a Carpeting Plant?